eryalito/kubensync-operator/docs/getting-started/index.md

 - Kubernetes cluster up and running.
 - `kubectl` CLI tool configured to access your cluster.
 - `cluster-admin` privileges.
-- [Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) installed if you want to use the OLM installation method.

 ## Installation